cre134/GettingCleaningData_CourseProject/README.md

 converts the numberic exercise codes into strings describing the exercise.
 Then the column names are scanned for the key words 'mean' and 'std' and stores the column numbers in a vector named 'trimmedset'.
-The vector trimmedset is used to create a parsed data set containing only columns with the mean (46 columns) and standard deviation (33 columns).
+The vector trimmedset is used to create a parsed data set containing only columns with the mean (46 columns) and standard deviation (33 columns) measurements.
 The parsed data set is stored into a new data.frame called 'parse_totalset' with dimensions 10299x81.  'parse_totalset' is then grouped by subject/participant followed by exercise.  summarize is used on each column to report the average of each average/std measurement.